 Torrin Holland is a video producer at Laureus, a major sporting organisation that hosts a major, annual international sports awards event.
 In 2020, the awards took place in Berlin.
-This interview was recorded a few weeks before the big day, in January 2020.
+This interview about making videos for consumer audiences was recorded a few weeks before the big day, in January 2020.

 Prior to working at Laureus, Torrin was a video producer at Sony, creating video content for their online channels for Europe – including for YouTube.

 In this short excerpt from our longer interview, hosted by Southpoint Films’ Managing Director Rowan Johnson, Torrin shares some thoughts on making videos for consumer audiences, and some of the unique challenges he faces when creating videos for this type of viewer.

 Torrin also talked about the importance of pre-production, and how it influences the entire video production process – especially when creating content with different aspect ratios for different social media platforms.